-The age for HFM surgery depends upon the surgeon and the general condition of the child.
+The ideal age for HFM surgery depends upon the surgeon and the general condition of the child.
 HFM surgery for a child is only recommended if the procedure can be safely performed.

 A child may have skin tags in front of the ear or on different parts of the face following HFM surgery.
-Hearing problems after surgery, depending on the structures involved.
+Hearing problems can occur after surgery, depending on the structures involved.
 Some children experience weakness in movement on the affected side of the face after HFM surgery, too.